caseyg/awesome/TOPICS.md

 *   [cooperhewitt/collection-people](https://github.com/cooperhewitt/collection-people) - These are the people in the Cooper-Hewitt collection

+*   [harvesthq/chosen](https://github.com/harvesthq/chosen) - Deprecated - Chosen is a library for making long, unwieldy select boxes more friendly.

 ## desktop-wallpaper

 *   [tomtaylor/satellite-eyes](https://github.com/tomtaylor/satellite-eyes) - Mac OS X app to automatically set your desktop wallpaper to the satellite view overhead.